 Traditional marriages often fall into traditional roles, but this doesn’t need to be the case.
 Let him hear from you.

-Married women have just as much right to choice as single women do.
-Yes, we are committed to the union!
-Does that mean we now give up all semblance of happiness at the altar of marriage?
+Married women have just as much right to choice in their lives as single women do.
+Yes, you are committed to the union!
+Does that mean you now give up all semblance of happiness when you approach the altar of marriage?
 No, temporary peace comes at a high cost.
-Do you realize what an uneven level of sacrifice does to your marriage?
-It fosters resentment.
-The resentment will come from you, and apathy is likely what you’ll receive from your partner, because he doesn’t know your experience if you never tell him.

 Challenge him, challenge his thinking.
-I know some women who behave as if the marriage is so fragile that it’s going to fall apart at any minute if they stand up and say something “wrong”.
+Be his true partner.
+I am writing this post because I’m thinking of some women I know who behave (or teach their daughters to behave) as if the relationship is so fragile that it’s going to fall apart they stand up and say something “wrong”.
 They’re afraid to tell him that something is wrong.
-If you treat the marriage like it’s THAT fragile, it will be.

 Some issues are too insignificant to worry about, and others are not easily solved.
 But letting everything get swept under the rug in the name of “keeping the marriage together” is making for an incredibly unbalanced, unhealthy relationship.
 I don’t just mean equality for women as a principle, I mean for each of you to develop a general attitude and behavior of caring about what each other is experiencing.
 Not to prove you’re a good wife, but because you actually care about what each other is experiencing.